Avi1223/Tic_Tac_Toe/README.md

 g++ client.cpp -o "client" -lws2_32
 ```

-- Share the ngrok-generated public URL with others, enabling them to connect via a web browser or HTTP client and play the game remotely
+- Share the ngrok-generated public URL with others, enabling them to connect and play the game remotely